 How community input helped shape plans to restore Christchurch's reputation as a cycle city.

-To help determine the look, feel and function of the new cycleways, Cycle Design Guidelines were developed.
+To help determine the look, feel and function of the new cycleways, Cycle Design Guidelines (external link) were developed.

-Many projects are being funded as part of the Urban Cycleways Programme (UCP), made up of shared investment from the Urban Cycleways Fund, the National Land Transport Fund and local councils.
+Many projects are being funded as part of the Urban Cycleways Programme (external link) (UCP), made up of shared investment from the Urban Cycleways Fund, the National Land Transport Fund and local councils.

 The UCP enables key, high-value urban cycling projects to get underway around the country over the next three years, while improving cycle safety and supporting more connected cycle networks.